 Diamond Grit For Diamond Core Drills

 Diamond grit is available in sizes ranging from a coarse 20/30 to a fine 270/320 grit.
 Choice of grit size is largely determined by the size of the drill and the material being drilled.
 It is highly important that the correct grit size be used.
 A coarse 20/30 grit diamond grill will not give the same performances as a 150 grit drill.
 Generally speaking, coarser grit sizes are used for faster stock removal (i.e. Higher productivity) without much concern for surface finish.

 Coolant For Diamond Core Drills

 Coolant is as important as the drill bit itself.
 We do not recommend drilling dry with diamond core drills.
 Coolant serves two purposes: first to keep drill and material cool; and second, to flush away abraded particles that could otherwise impede the operation of the drill.
 With the use of an additive, coolant flow is increased, thus aiding in carrying away the abraded material.
 The ideal procedure is to supply coolant under controlled pressure through the center of the drill.
 With solid drills, an abundant flow of pressurized coolant to the outside is good.
-The practice of squirting coolant onto the workpiece and drill point is utterly e smaller the drill, the greater the coolant pressure should be.
-As a rule of thumb, we recommend a pressure of 80 psi for a 0.025” core drill.
-For a 1 inch drill, 20-30 psi is adequate.
-There are CNC milling centers that provide through the spindle coolant that can cost thousands of dollars for this feature.
-The alternative for this is the use of the Water Swivel that Braemar manufactures.
+As a rule of thumb, we recommend a pressure of 120 psi for a 0.027” core drill.
+For a 1 inch drill, 50-60 psi is adequate.
+For production purposes a CNC milling center with through the spindle coolant would be preferred.